Awaab's Law

 This legislation effectively inserts into social housing tenancy agreements a term that will require landlords to comply with new requirements, to be set out in detail through secondary legislation.
 This means all registered providers of social housing will have to meet these requirements and if they fail to do so, tenants will be able to hold their landlords to account by taking legal action through the courts for a breach of contract.

-The government has confirmed the requirements (summarised below) that will come into force through Awaab’s Law on 27 October 2025 and has published draft guidance for social landlords.
-Separate guidance for residents will also be published by the government before then.
+The government has confirmed the requirements that will came into force through Awaab’s Law on 27 October 2025 and has published guidance for social landlords.
+Separate guidance for residents is also available.

 Many of the details set out by the government show that officials there have listened to the points raised by the NHF and the wider sector, and that they have aimed to balance prioritising resident safety in a way that is deliverable for social landlords.